Qishi-Hu/MimasA7-SLI/README.md

 In this project, the FPGA:
 - Takes HDMI video input from a host PC and outputs HDMI video to a DLP projector.
 - Can replace the HDMI input frames to play SLI patterns.
-- If the HDMI input is absent (offline mode), the FPGA generats the SLI pattern using the local clock source.
+- If the HDMI input is absent (offline mode), the FPGA generates the SLI pattern using the local clock source.
 - Synchronizes the projection and capture of each frame by interacting with a PC and a camera module through the GPIO header using a handshake protocol.
 - Utilizes a [customized PCB](https://github.com/ruffner/MojoV3_HDMI_Interface/tree/master/pcb/LauCameraTrigger_MimasA7) to bridge the GPIO header with the PC and camera via a DB9 port.